STAMP-project/dspot-visu/README.md

 ```sh
 node app.js #to start
 ```
-The demo can run with data from jsoup and mybatis
+The demo can run with data from jsoup and mybatis.
+It runs correctly on Chrome (tested on Linux and MacOS).

 ## Keyboard demo
 For example, with jsoup